Advice > Software engineering

 1.1.3 Valuing your RSUs

-- Stock price fluctuations.
-Amazon’s stock could go up or down, and the value of the RSUs you’re getting is bound to change.
-This will have a huge impact on your actual financial outcome, but unfortunately, it isn’t something you can control or predict with certainty.
-Malay adds, “Since RSUs are tied to Amazon’s stock price, the actual value of your equity will vary depending on the stock’s performance.
+• Stock price fluctuations.
+Malay says, “Since RSUs are tied to Amazon’s stock price, the actual value of your equity will vary depending on the stock’s performance.
 This is worth considering when evaluating your total compensation.”

-- Likelihood of vesting.
-Although this probably isn’t on your mind right now, you might decide to leave because you don’t get along with your manager or team.
+• Likelihood of vesting.
+Although this probably isn’t on your mind right now, you might decide to leave because you don’t get on with your manager or team.
 Or you might be fired as part of a reorg.
-If this happens within 4 years, then you won’t take full advantage of your grant.
+If this happens within 4 years, then you can’t take full advantage of your grant.

 1.2.1 How negotiable is Amazon’s sign-on bonus/payout?

 Amazon offers sign-on bonuses/payouts to attract and retain talent, especially during peak seasons or in areas with labor shortages.
-The payouts help to make the positions more competitive and appealing to potential hires.
+The payouts help to make the positions more appealing to potential hires.

 1.2.2 How does Amazon’s sign-on bonus work?